Songbird: Song repertoire and courtship

 Sexual selection can be broken down into several different studies regarding different aspects of a bird's song.
-As a result, song can vary even within a single species.
+As a result, songs can vary even within a single species.
 Many believe that song repertoire and cognition have a direct relationship.
-However, a study published in 2013 has shown that all cognitive ability may not be directly related to the song repertoire of a songbird.
+However, a study published in 2013 has shown that cognitive abilities may not all be directly related to the song repertoire of a songbird.
 Specifically, spatial learning is said to have an inverse relationship with song repertoire.
-So for example, this would be an individual who does not migrate as far as others in the species, but has a better song repertoire.
+So for example, this would be an individual who does not migrate as far as others in the species but has a better song repertoire.
 This suggests an evolutionary trade-off between possible alleles.
-With natural selection choosing traits best fit for reproductive success there could be a trade off in either direction depending on which trait would produce a higher fitness at that time period.
+With natural selection choosing traits best fit for reproductive success, there could be a trade-off in either direction depending on which trait would produce a higher fitness at that time period.